Interconnection Data

 Using Interconnection to Search for Parcels

-You can easily refine your search by applying filters to locate parcels with specific attributes.
+With the Parcel Filter, you can easily locate parcels with specific infrastructure attributes.
 Here's how to get started:

 - Navigate to the Map from the top of any page.

-- Within the pop-out, input the parameters to apply to your search.
-Some options include:
+- Within the pop-out, input the parameters of your search.
+Options include:

 - Distance to Transmission Lines